Finite symmetry groups in physics: Implementing the standard model

 In any case, $3+3+3$ contains a discrete set of $9$ `things' to measure, and a continuous group of dimension $9$ to do the measuring with.
 Hence we can measure $9$ masses, for example of $3$ generations of electrons and up and down quarks.
 What we observe is that three of these masses, the electron masses, are masses of particles whose momentum we can also measure, and they are therefore well-defined and precisely measured masses.
 The other six, the quark masses, are masses of particles whose momentum we cannot measure, so that the masses are quite ill-defined, and vary from one experiment to another.
 Most of all, they vary from one type of experiment to another, for example between baryon experiments and meson experiments.

-These $8$ mass ratios are closely related in the group algebra to $8$ parameters in the subalgebra $M_2(\mathbb C)$, but the standard model does not include a finite group relationship between these two parts of the algebra, so has an entirely different set of $8$ parameters here.
+These $8$ mass ratios are closely related in the group algebra to $8$ parameters in the subalgebra $M_2(\CC)$, but the standard model does not include a finite group relationship between these two parts of the algebra, so has an entirely different set of $8$ parameters here.
 These are conventionally written in the symmetric square representation as $3\times 3$ complex matrices, and are the $8$ mixing angles in the Cabibbo--Kobayashi--Maskawa (CKM) matrix \cite{Cabibbo,KM} and the Pontercorvo--Maki--Nakagawa--Sakata (PMNS) matrix \cite{Pontecorvo,MNS}.

 In this section I have given only a very brief sketch of how the differing masses of the three generations of fermions can be distinguished, but without offering any physical principles by which the mass is generated.
 For this, I rely for now on the standard model, and defer the question of how the experiments give the particular mass values that they do.
 Answering this question requires a much deeper analysis of the quantum structure of the experimental apparatus itself, and is beyond the scope of this paper.
+In subsequent papers \cite{octahedral,gl23model} I have attempted to analyse the properties of mass in more detail.